 For cars with the OEM turbo proportioning valve it becomes necessary to change the calipers to move the bias more forward.
-Switching the rear calipers to the 1.12" piston model produces optimal bias at 1g deceleration, however as the graph below shows the bias is further forward than optimal at lower deceleration rates.
-Swapping to the NA proportioning valve and using the 1.38/1.25 calipers will provide better braking under most conditions, especially low grip situations such as wet roads.
+Switching the rear calipers to the 1.12" piston version produces optimal bias at 1g deceleration, however as the graph below shows the bias is a little further forward than optimal at lower deceleration rates.

-The graph below shows the effect on brake bias of switching from a .4µ street pad to a .55µ race pad, for the 1.38/1.25 calipers with the NA proportioning valve.
+The graph below shows the effect on brake bias of switching from a .4µ pad to a .55µ pad (such as the Wilwood BP20 included in most of my brake kits), with 1.38/1.25 calipers and the NA proportioning valve.

-As you can see, this setup has the potential to cause rear lock-up issues under hard braking.
-To address this you could adjust caliper piston sizes.
+As you can see, this setup is likely to cause rear lock-up issues under hard braking.
+I experience this on my own car with this setup, prompting me to install an adjustable proportioning valve.
+Another solution is to changing caliper piston sizes.
 The graph below shows the combination of a 1.38" front / 1.12" rear piston.